 Hard water contains dissolved calcium and magnesium ions.
-Water picks up these minerals as it flows through layers of soil and rock, it dissolves everything it touches including minerals, and holds them in solution.
-As the levels of calcium and magnesium increase the water becomes harder, and more difficult to use.
-Commonly referred to as "hardness minerals," dissolved calcium and magnesium is what created the numerous caverns in the San Antonio area.
+Water dissolves these minerals as it flows through layers of soil and rock and holds them in solution.
+As the levels of calcium and magnesium increase the water becomes harder and more difficult to use.

-How ever these same minerals fall out of solution they can cause numerous problems when present in the pipes of your water supply.
-Hard water causes scaling, which is the left over mineral deposits that are formed after the hard water had evaporated.
+When these same minerals fall out of solution they can cause numerous problems in the plumbing of a home or business.
+Hard water causes scaling, which is the left over mineral deposits that are formed after the hard water has evaporated.
 This is also known as lime scale.
-The scale can clog pipes, ruin water heaters, coat the insides of tea and coffee pots, and decrease the life of toilet systems, and any other water using appliances or devices.
-Whether it's from a well or a municipal water utility, water usually contains these troublesome elements; results from the U.S. Geological Survey indicate that 85 percent of American homes are supplied with hard water.
+The scale can clog pipes, ruin water heaters, and coat the insides of tea makers/coffee pots, as well as decrease the life of toilet systems, and any other water using appliances or devices.
+Whether it's from a well or a municipal water utility, water usually contains these troublesome elements.
+The U.S. Geological Survey indicate that 85 percent of American homes are supplied with hard water.

-Water hardness is typically measured in "grains per gallon" and "parts per million".
-These are both indicators of quantity in dissolved calcium and magnesium the water contains.
+Water hardness can be measured in "grains per gallon" and "parts per million".
+These are both indicators of quantity in dissolved calcium and magnesium that the water contains.
 In amounts as small as one grain per gallon, water is classified as "hard" to a certain degree.
 Most homes use water that is considerably harder.

 Hard Water Problems

-Hard Water can be responsible for deposits encrusting scale in plumbing and water using appliances; that scale build up can increase energy bills by 25% or more!
-It can reduce your flow capacity, decreases the efficiency of the heater, and increases energy needed to heat water.
+Hard water can be responsible for deposits encrusting scale in plumbing and water using appliances; that scale build up can increase energy bills by 25% or more!
+It can reduce your flow capacity, decrease the efficiency of the water heater, by increasing the energy needed to heat water.
 Hard water requires additional cleaning chemicals to remove stains from kitchens, restrooms and other areas in your home that use water.

 Hard Water is responsible for most of your: